-Our products are subject to regulation as biological products under the Public Health Service Act which is incorporated into the FFDCA.
+Our products are subject to regulation as biological products under the Public Health Service Act and the Federal Food, Drug and Cosmetic Act (FFDCA).
 Different regulatory requirements may apply to our products depending on how they are categorized by the FDA under these laws.
 The FDA has indicated that it intends to regulate products based on our technology as licensed biologics through the FDA's Center for Biologics Evaluation and Research (CBER).
-As current regulations exist, the FDA requires regulatory approval for certain human cellular- or tissue-based products, including our cell products, through a Biologics License Application (BLA) submission.
+As current regulations exist, the FDA will require regulatory approval for certain human cellular- or tissue-based products, including our cell products, through a BLA submission.